-The 2014 Tour Of Homes celebrates its 43rd Year with Several Homes and Points of Interest on Tour.
+The 2014 Tour Of Homes celebrated its 43rd Year with Several Homes and Points of Interest on Tour.

 (pictures courtesy of neighbor Ben Mitchell)